SalimOfShadow/Kamernet-Bot/README.md

 - Logs interactions for tracking purposes.
 - Passes tests on [Bot Detector](https://bot-detector.rebrowser.net/) and [Browser Scan](https://www.browserscan.net/bot-detection) ensuring it behaves as much as possible like a human and avoids detection...(**FOR NOW**)!
 Results may change at any time.
-- Comes with a Dockerfile to build and run the bot on an isolated environment like a VPS.
+- Comes with a Dockerfile to build and run the bot on an separated environment like a VPS.

 ## Requirements